 If you have been undertaking designated business without being registered, ensure you contact the Authority as soon as possible to correct the position.

 Yes, the request for registration in 2013 by the Department of Home Affairs was a research gathering exercise in order to ascertain the size of the industry, this is distinct from the requirement to be registered to undertake designated business under the Act.
-All designated businesses must register with the Authority between October 26 2015 and April 26 2016.

 The application process is all online, if you do not have access to a computer please contact the Authority at your earliest convenience to discuss your options.